Updated on: August 1, 2022

-I tested every password manager in the Google Play Store, and I was surprised to learn that only a few password manager apps offer better functionality than Android’s built-in password manager.
+I tested every password manager in the Google Play Store, and I was surprised to learn that only a few apps offer better functionality than Android’s built-in password manager.

 A lot of the so-called “password managers” in the Google Play Store are actually phishing apps designed to steal people’s passwords.
 One fake password manager even tried to install ransomware on my phone!

-However, after spending the last several weeks researching and testing all these apps, I finally found 10 password managers which are both completely safe and offer helpful additional security features like biometric logins, encrypted storage, password strength auditing, and account breach monitoring.
+However, after spending the last several weeks researching and testing all these apps, I finally found 10 password managers which are not only completely safe but also offer helpful additional security features like biometric logins, encrypted storage, password strength auditing, and account breach monitoring.

 Quick summary of the best password managers for Android:

-- 2.🥈 1Password — Highly secure with good family sharing and dark web monitoring.
+- 2.🥈 Dashlane — Secure with a fast VPN, 1-click password changer, and dark web monitoring.